Moscow suggests missiles have yet to reach Assad

 Syrian rebels under siege in Qusair near the Lebanese border pleaded for help on Thursday, warning that the strategic town they are struggling to hold faced total destruction.

-With Iran and Hezbollah rallying to Assad's defense and his Western-backed Syrian opponents mired in squabbles, the president sounded confident of his position.
+With Iran and Hezbollah rallying to Assad's defence and his Western-backed Syrian opponents mired in squabbles, the president sounded confident of his position.

 Speaking to Hezbollah's al-Manar television, he said he would attend talks in Geneva convened by Washington and Moscow, but expected to keep fighting.